hashicorp/serf/website/source/docs/commands/info.html.markdown

 layout: "docs"
 page_title: "Commands: Info"
 sidebar_current: "docs-commands-info"
+description: |-
+  The `serf info` command outputs the various debugging information that can be used by operators.
+It also provides the agent's local name, and currently set tags.
+It can be used as a way to gain more insight into the state of the local agent.
 ---

 # Serf Info

 Command: `serf info`

-The info command outputs the various debugging information that can be used by operators.
+The `serf info` command outputs the various debugging information that can be used by operators.
 It also provides the agent's local name, and currently set tags.
 It can be used as a way to gain more insight into the state of the local agent.